By Claire Haskell

 "I just remember how incredibly exhilarating the whole experience was and how gifted my aunt was at the wheel of that beautiful car," he recalls.
 Evidently, Isabelle and Alessandro's retirement from racing on the track did not preclude them from continuing their passion elsewhere.

 Ralph Nuanez, an avid car collector of 30 years who has specialized in sports cars from 1965 to the present, has admired the De Tomaso brand for many years.
-During this time, "It was all about who can make the fastest cars and which cars handled the best," Nuanez explains.
+During Isabelle's racing era, "It was all about who can make the fastest cars and which cars handled the best," Nuanez explains.

 Using Isabelle and Alessandro's extensive knowledge of sports cars, they created three models of the De Tomaso race car: the Pantera, the Deauville, and the Longchamp, the Pantera being the most popular.

-"They took the Pantera and used that Daytona Italian body, but they put an American Ford engine in it to make it more reliable," describes Nuanez.
+"They took the Pantera and used an Italian body, but they put an American Ford engine in it to make it more reliable," describes Nuanez.
 The combination of the two elements attracted buyers all over the world.

 Following Alessandro's death in 2003, De Tomaso stopped producing cars.
 The company went dormant until 2014 when Ideal Team Ventures investment manager Ryan Berris discreetly acquired the company at an auction.
 After many years of working behind closed doors, Berris unveiled the latest De Tomaso model, the P72.
 They began production in December of 2022, and the starting price is around $1.25 million.